 Much of the new coal-fired capacity is being developed in Asia, especially China and India, but also Japan and South Korea.
-15 Developers from those countries are also building coal-fired power plants in Indonesia, Vietnam, South Africa, and Mozambique.
+Developers from those countries are also building coal-fired power plants in Indonesia, Vietnam, South Africa, and Mozambique.

 The transition away from coal is all but failing.
-Western European countries - except Germany - have adopted Paris-aligned coal exit dates.
-Most Central and Eastern European countries have either not set a coal exit date, or set a date after 2030.
-Japan, Australia, and the United States also have no realistic phase-out plans.
-For example, Berkshire Hathaway Energy, subsidiary of billionaire Warren Buffet's conglomerate, operates 14 coal power plants in the United States.
-On its website, the company declares that it is striving "for net zero greenhouse" gas emissions, environmental stewardship and compliance."
-But the company also states that it will exit coal power in 2049, 19 years too late.
+Western European lifecycle emissions are high, the technology is not cost effective, and it countries - except Germany - have adopted Paris-aligned coal undermines a rapid transition to renewables.
+Residents of Kobe City exit dates.
+Most Central and Eastern European countries have either have resisted the construction of coal-fired power plants for years. not set a coal exit date, or set a date after 2030.
+Japan, Australia, and Citing public health and climate risks, Kobe residents call for a just the United States also have no realistic phase-out plans.
+For example, transition away from coal, with a clear phase out date.
+Berkshire Hathaway Energy, subsidiary of billionaire Warren Buffet's conglomerate, operates 14 coal power plants in the United States.
+On its There is a glimmer of hope: 31 companies have published plans to close their coal plants by 2030 or, in case of non-OECD countries, by 2040. website, the company declares that it is striving "for net zero greenhouse gas emissions, environmental stewardship and compliance."
+But the The majority of these companies, 27, are from the historically high emitting countries in Europe, North America, and Oceania.
+However, company also states that it will exit coal power in 2049, 19 years too late.
 For more on U.S. utilities' inadequate transition plans, see p.
-95.
+95. there are already first movers in Asia: Cirebon Electric Power and South Luzon Thermal Energy from the Philippines, and HK Electric from Hong Kong in China.